PHSI-supplements/labs/integrated-labs/ListLab/doc/02-getting-started.md

 ---

-[^gutenberg] The text for these books was obtained from \href{https://www.gutenberg.org/}{Project Gutenberg}.
+[^gutenberg] The text for these books was obtained from [Project Gutenberg](https://www.gutenberg.org/).
-In accordance with Paragraph~1.C of the \href{https://www.gutenberg.org/policy/license}{Project Gutenberg License}, all references to Project Gutenberg have been removed from the "derived works" that we are distributing.
+In accordance with Paragraph~1.C of the [Project Gutenberg License](https://www.gutenberg.org/policy/license), all references to Project Gutenberg have been removed from the "derived works" that we are distributing.
 (Removing the references to Project Gutenberg was also necessary to ensure that *only* the words from the books are included in the list.)

 |           [⬅️](01-stray-values-in-memory.md)           |      [⬆️](../README.md)      |      [➡️](03-word-entries.md)      |